elephantscale/es-training-new/deep-learning/generic/DL-CNNs.md

  <img src="../../assets/images/deep-learning/CNN-feature-maps-1.png" alt="XXX image missing" style="background:white;max-width:30%;float:right;" /> <!-- {"left" : 5.24, "top" : 2.13, "height" : 3.15, "width" : 4.81} -->

- * Images that are grayscale have just one channel.
+ * Images that are greyscale have just one channel.
 So it needs just 1 sublayer.
 Colored images have three channels - Red, Green and Blue.
 So it needs 3 sublayers.

- * Satellite imagery that capture extra light frequencies (eg infrared) can have more channels.
+ * Satellite imagery that capture extra light frequencies (e.g. infrared) can have more channels.